Favourited 425 times

 We have also had a very disappointing vegetable harvest this year.
 Normally we are overwhelmed by the quantity that we produce and end up having to preserve the excess.
 Not this year, but we have still been enjoying the vegetables that we have produced.

-We began hosting workaways three years ago and we have loved every minute of it.
+We began hosting workaways four years ago and we have loved every minute of it.
 We have met many wonderful people, learned so many new things and made lots of new friends along the way.

 Help with Eco project